hvwaldow/SwissGrid/README.md

 transformation.
 It is contained in this repo, but you might want to rename it.
 This is because if the file is not found, the latest one will be downloaded from the swisstopo site.
-But beware: There is no guarantee that the respective URL wll remain valid.
+But beware: There is no guarantee that the respective URL will remain valid.

 ## Example